About

 Current Year 12 Applicants

-If you are a current Year 12 student applying to Griffith, you will be considered for admission on the basis of merit (expressed as an Australian Tertiary Admission Rank (ATAR) and whether you meet the admission criteria (such as subject prerequisites).
+If you are a current Queensland or interstate Year 12 student applying to Griffith, you will be considered for admission on the basis of merit (expressed as an Australian Tertiary Admission Rank (ATAR) and whether you meet the admission criteria (such as subject prerequisites).

-If you are a current Queensland or interstate Year 12 student who does not qualify for an ATAR, you may be considered on the basis of a completed vocational education and training (VET) qualification such as Certificate III or above, as Griffith University accepts standalone VET completed at school for Year 12s to meet rank.
+If you are a current Queensland or interstate Year 12 student who does not qualify for an ATAR, you may be considered on the basis of a completed vocational education and training (VET) qualification such as Certificate III or above, as Griffith University accepts standalone VET completed at school for Year 12 students to meet rank.
 You must also meet any subject prerequisites for admission and any other selection criteria.
-A completed AQF diploma will meet English subject prerequisites.
-To find out more, visit VET Pathways to Griffith.
+A completed AQF diploma will meet the English subject prerequisite at Griffith.
+To find out more, visit VET Pathways to Griffith

 If you are a current International Baccalaureate (IB) student applying to Griffith, you are assigned a selection rank based on your completed IB Diploma.
 This selection rank is expressed on the same scale as the ATAR (Australian Tertiary Admissions Rank).

 Griffith University recognises that some IB students will experience circumstances that prevents them from being awarded the Diploma and offers an IB Safety Net.
-This means that if for some reason you do not complete your IB Diploma you will be able to apply to QTAC for a place at Griffith and be assessed based on the study that you have completed.
+This means that if you do not complete your IB Diploma you will be able to apply via QTAC to study at Griffith and be assessed based on the study that you have completed.
 You don't need to apply separately for the Safety Net, as you will automatically be considered when you apply to QTAC.
 Any eligible adjustments will also be applied to your rank.
+From 2027, Griffith will also be accepting students completing the IB Career Related Program.
 For more information, visit International Baccalaureate.

-Results from home schooling, Accelerated Christian Education (ACE) and other non-standard Year 12 programs (with SAT tests) may also be assigned a selection rank and considered for an offer based on this selection rank (or other recognised qualifications undertaken while at school).
-Some exceptions may apply to courses with additional admission requirements.
+Results from Big Picture Learning Australia schools, home schooling, Accelerated Christian Education (ACE) or other non-standard Year 12 programs that are accepted with SAT tests, may also be assigned a selection rank and considered for an offer based on this selection rank (or other recognised qualifications undertaken while at school).
+Some exceptions may apply to courses with competitive programs and/or additional admission requirements.
 Contact Griffith University for more information.

 Applicants with Overseas Year 12 study

 Griffith University will consider equivalent overseas Year 12 qualifications for admission purposes.
-Contact Griffith for more information.
 If you have secondary or tertiary qualifications from countries where English is not the standard language of instruction, you must provide evidence of English language proficiency.

 If you have completed other recognised qualifications while still at school, these may also be assigned a selection rank and considered for admission to Griffith.
 Examples include Performing Arts, Dance and Music qualifications such as the Royal Academy of Dance (RAD) and Australian Music Examination Board (AMEB) qualifications.